isomerpages/moe-bendemeersec/_zlife-at-bdms/Opportunities for All.md

 <details>
 <summary style="color:#f8bf1c; font-size:30px;"><b>Drone Odyssey Challenge</b></summary>

-Our student took part in the Drone Odyssey Challenge, organised by Science Centre Singapore.  <br>
+<p>Our student took part in the Drone Odyssey Challenge, organised by Science Centre Singapore.  </p>

-The objective of the event aim to inculcate technical skillsets, critical thinking, and an appreciation of new and disruptive technologies relevant to the modern world.<br>
+<p>The objective of the event aim to inculcate technical skillsets, critical thinking, and an appreciation of new and disruptive technologies relevant to the modern world.</p>

 A series of workshops and live demonstrations have been specially developed for both students and mentors to complement their learning journeys leading up to the competition proper. <br>